 Our small molecule IDO pathway inhibitor drug candidates are designed to counteract immunosuppressive effects of the IDO pathway, a fundamental mechanism regulating immune response.
 In many different cancers, IDO can be overexpressed directly either on cancer cells or by antigen presenting cells in the tumor microenvironment, representing a substantial drug development opportunity.
 When IDO is expressed by developing cancers, IDO pathway activity creates an immunosuppressive environment that shifts the immune response from anti-cancer to cancer tolerance.
-Multiple elements of the immune system are affected by this shift, including T-cells, regulatory T-cells, and dendritic cells, resulting in the survival of malignant cells that might otherwise be recognized and attacked by the immune system.
+Multiple elements of the immune system are affected by this shift, including T cells, regulatory T cells, and dendritic cells, resulting in the survival of malignant cells that might otherwise be recognized and attacked by the immune system.
 Inhibiting the IDO pathway reprograms the immune response from tolerance back to an active anti-cancer response.

-BioProtection Systems Corporation, or BPS, was founded by us as a subsidiary in 2005 to research, develop and commercialize vaccines to control the spread of emerging lethal viruses and infectious diseases, improve the efficacy of existing vaccines and provide rapid-response prophylactic and therapeutic treatment for pathogens most likely to enter the human population through pandemics or acts of bioterrorism.
-BPS is based on three core technologies, each of which can be leveraged into the infectious disease or biodefense fields.
-The first is our HyperAcute immunotherapy technology, which is currently focused on enhancing vaccines for influenza.
-The second technology is based on a yellow fever virus.
-The third technology is a replication competent recombinant Vesicular Stomatitis Vaccine, or rVSV, an advanced vaccine technology developed for the Marburg and Ebola viruses.
+Our infectious disease business, managed through our wholly-owned subsidiary, BioProtection Systems Corporation, or BPS, researches and develops vaccines to control the spread of emerging lethal viruses and infectious diseases, improve the efficacy of existing vaccines and provide rapid-response prophylactic and therapeutic treatment for pathogens most likely to enter the human population through pandemics or acts of bioterrorism.
+We have two core technologies, each of which can be leveraged into the infectious disease or biodefense fields.